271: Random port libraries

 Thanks to John W. Cowan for helping to chip away everything in this SRFI that did not look like an elephant.

 Thanks to Taylor Campbell and Alaric Snell-Pym for suggestions and elucidations.
-In particular, the definition of a cryptographic-quality source was adapted from Alaric’s description of the desirable properties of such a source; any inaccuracies in the SRFI’s version are my own doing.
+In particular, the definition of a randomized port was adapted from Alaric’s description of the desirable properties of such a source; any inaccuracies in the SRFI’s version are my own doing.

 Thanks to Peter McGoron and the other members of the R7RS Second Working Group for advice and discussion.